Creating sections and sub-categories

 - Large number of categories: If you have 10+ sub-categories, sections help users navigate the preference page more easily

-- Similar categories: Group related sub-categories together (e.g., “Billing” section for invoice, payment, and subscription categories)
+- Similar categories: Group related sub-categories together (for example, “Billing” section for invoice, payment, and subscription categories)

 - Better organization: Sections improve the user experience by organizing categories into logical groups